tangle-network/secure-code-execution-blueprint/README.md

 4. **HTTP Server**: RESTful API for code execution requests
 5. **Resource Monitor**: Tracks and limits resource usage

-## 🔒 Security

-The service implements multiple security measures:

-- Sandboxed execution environment
-- Resource limits and monitoring
-- Process isolation
-- Secure cleanup after execution
-- Input validation and sanitization

 ## 📜 License

 Licensed under either of:

 - Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE))
 - MIT license ([LICENSE-MIT](LICENSE-MIT))

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.